Contents

 Are Credit Cards Necessary?

-While it isn't necessary to have a credit card, there are quite a few reasons that you should have one.
-They're a great way to keep emergency funds on hand, they offer extra protection on purchases, and they can help build your credit score.
-It used to be that there were certain online purchases you could only buy with a credit card, but now with the invention of Visa and Mastercard debit cards and PayPal, they aren't really needed.
+While it isn’t necessary to have a credit card, there are quite a few reasons that you should have one.
+They’re a great way to keep emergency funds on hand, they offer extra protection on purchases, and they can help build your credit score.
+It used to be that there were certain online purchases you could only make with a credit card, but now that Visa and Mastercard debit cards and PayPal exist, they aren’t really needed.

 Credit Cards Vs Debit Cards